Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 The forms associated with this competition will be available on FRQnet at least one month before the competition deadline.

 Before completing a grant application, the applicant must create a user account on the Fonds website, if this has not already been done.
-Individuals who already have a personal identification number (PIN) have direct access to a FRQnet account and must update their profile in the E-portfolio (see Premier accès à votre profil video).
+Individuals who already have a personal identification number (PIN) have direct access to a FRQnet account and must update their profile in the FRQnet E-portfolio (see Premier accès à votre profil video).

 Please refer to the FRQNet Application Presentation Standards document to properly format any documents to be attached to the application.
+For further details on completing and submitting applications, please refer to Section 3.2 of the CGR.

 The following forms and documents are required: